copsahl/PyCiphers/README.md

 # PyCiphers
 My not so efficient implementation of some simple ciphers and codes written in python.

+# interface.py
+A very hacky menu that ties all my code together.

 # Current Cipher/Encoding Functions
  - ROT13
  - ROT47